ai lesson planning

 Your role: Refine AI-generated text with personality.
 Add photos of your classroom.

-• Values ("I prioritize student voice and literacy")
+• Your values ("I prioritize student voice and literacy")

-AI generates: "Rachel's teaching philosophy centers on student agency in literacy-rich environments.
-In five years, she has mentored 120+ students through guided readers and peer feedback.
-She is certified in ELL and supports multilingual learners through scaffolded comprehension."
+AI could generate a draft like: "My teaching philosophy centers on student agency in literacy-rich environments.
+Over five years, I have supported students through guided readers and peer feedback.
+As an ELL-certified teacher, I scaffold comprehension for multilingual learners."

 Section 2: Pedagogical Practice (50% of portfolio) — This Is the Showcase